Spherical harmonics: Connection with representation theory

 The condition that ψ be harmonic is equivalent to the assertion that the tensor $\psi_{i_1\dots i_\ell}$ must be trace free on every pair of indices.
 Thus as an irreducible representation of SO(3), H_{ℓ} is isomorphic to the space of traceless symmetric tensors of degree ℓ.

 More generally, the analogous statements hold in higher dimensions: the space H_{ℓ} of spherical harmonics on the n-sphere is the irreducible representation of SO(n+1) corresponding to the traceless symmetric ℓ-tensors.
 However, whereas every irreducible tensor representation of SO(2) and SO(3) is of this kind, the special orthogonal groups in higher dimensions have additional irreducible representations that do not arise in this manner.

 The special orthogonal groups have additional spin representations that are not tensor representations, and are typically not spherical harmonics.
 An exception are the spin representation of SO(3): strictly speaking these are representations of the double cover SU(2) of SO(3).
 In turn, SU(2) is identified with the group of unit quaternions, and so coincides with the 3-sphere.
 The spaces of spherical harmonics on the 3-sphere are certain spin representations of SO(3), with respect to the action by quaternionic multiplication.

 Connection with hemispherical harmonics

-Spherical harmonics can be separated into two set of functions.
-One is hemispherical functions (HSH), orthogonal and complete on hemisphere.
+Spherical harmonics can be separated into two sets of functions.
+One is hemispherical harmonics (HSH), orthogonal and complete on hemisphere.
 Another is complementary hemispherical harmonics (CHSH).